-The automount daemon provides several ways to mount remote directories and file systems:
+Automount and AutoFS provide several ways to mount remote directories and file systems:

-- Multiple mounts - Shared mounts
+- Multiple mounts

+- Shared mounts

-Replicated file systems
+- Replicated file systems

 B.3.1 Multiple Mounts

 When you write direct and indirect maps, you can specify that different directories within a file system hierarchy be mounted from different servers.
 For example, if you mount the /usr/local file system on your machine, you can mount the various subdirectories within /usr/local from different servers.